monishnarendra/Hindi-Bengali-and-Malayalam-Handwriting-Character-Recognition-using-CNN-and-MLP/README.md

 __English/__ - Contains All files Associated with English Recognition

 __Hindi/__ - Contains All files Associated with Hindi Recognition

+__Malayalam/__ - Contains All files Associated with Malayalam Recognition

 __data/__ - Each Language Folder (Bengali, Hindi and English) contains its own dataset which is split into testing and training